Leonard Cohen: Memorial services and tributes

+Art and science commemorations

+Two murals were created in Montreal during the summer following Cohen's death.
+Artist Kevin Ledo painted a nine-story portrait of him near Cohen's home on Plateau Mont-Royal.
+Montreal artist Gene Pendon and L.A. artist El Mec painted a 20-story fedora-clad likeness on Crescent Street.

 An interactive exhibit dedicated to the life and career of Leonard Cohen opened on November 9, 2017, at Montreal's contemporary art museum (MAC) titled "Leonard Cohen: Une Brèche en Toute Chose / A Crack in Everything" and ran until April 9, 2018.
-The exhibit had been in the works for several years prior to Cohen's death, as part of the official program of Montreal's 375th anniversary celebrations and broke the museum's attendance record in its five-month run.
-The exhibit embarked on an international tour, opening in New York City at the Jewish Museum in April 2019.
+The exhibit had been in the works for several years prior to Cohen's death, as part of the official program of Montreal's 375th anniversary celebrations.
+After breaking the museum's attendance record in its five-month run, the exhibit embarked on an international tour, opening in New York City at the Jewish Museum in April 2019.

 A bronze statue of Cohen was unveiled in Vilnius, capital of Lithuania, on August 31, 2019.

-Cohen is commemorated in the name of two species, both described in 2021: Loxosceles coheni, a species of recluse spiders from Iran described by arachnologists Alireza Zamani, Omid Mirshamsi and Yuri M. Marusik, and Cervellaea coheni, a species of weevils from South Africa described by entomologists Massimo Meregalli and Roman Borovec.
+Cohen is commemorated in the name of two species, both described in 2021.
+Loxosceles coheni, a species of recluse spiders from Iran, was described by arachnologists Alireza Zamani, Omid Mirshamsi and Yuri M. Marusik.
+Cervellaea coheni, a species of weevils from South Africa, was described by entomologists Massimo Meregalli and Roman Borovec.

+The television series So Long, Marianne, coproduced by Norway's NRK and Canada's Crave, is based on Cohen's relationship with Marianne Ihlen.
+It stars Thea Sofie Loch Næss as Ihlen and Alex Wolff as Cohen.